How Much Does It Cost to Move to Dubai?E. Ali

 - Health Card

-The majority of expats living in Dubai opt for private health insurance, primarily because English is commonly spoken, and most of the medical staff are foreign doctors.
-But while Dubai’s medical public facilities are free for locals, expats can receive a 50% discount with a health card.
-Health card fees are as follows:
+The majority of ex-pats living in Dubai opt for private health insurance, primarily because English is commonly spoken, and most of the medical staff are foreign doctors.
+But while Dubai’s medical public facilities are free for locals, ex-pats can receive a 50% discount with a health card.
+Health care fees are as follows:

 - Expatriate Fee up to 10 years – AED 120 (USD 32.67)